 How many watts of lights will be in the run

 After you have mapped out where the lights will be you must include the wattage of each fixture.
-This will help in deciding how to run the wire from transformer. must have the number fo feet between each fixture and the wattage of the lights at each location.
+This will help in deciding how to run the wire from the transformer. must have the number fo feet between each fixture and the wattage of the lights at each location.
 Try to limit each run to 100 to 150 watts of total output.

 Divide the fixtures into areas for the best coverage and having the same number of watts in each run.
-Long runs can be split in the middle and the amount of lights will be cut in half.
+Long runs can be split in the middle and the number of lights will be cut in half.
 This will ensure that all lights get close to the same power.

 How to use the chart to find out the size of the wire that you will need

 After you have made all of your plans on where the lights will go and how the wire is laid out, use the chart to get the correct size wire for your lights to prevent a lot of voltage drop.